seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 Alice
 ```

-logs in.
+logs in successfully.

-Should Alice become:
+Should Alice automatically become:

 ```text
 Administrator?
 ```

-No.
+Absolutely not.

-We need:
+We still need:

 ```text
 Authorization
 ```

----
+***

 # Step 9 — Add Roles

-Suppose:
+Suppose we define:

 ```text
 User